OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/file-wrapping-tutorial.rst

 namelist file and load the variable data back into an OpenMDAO component's variables (which can be useful for populating a component with new values).

-For example, consider a component whose inputs include five variables of various types.
+For example, consider a component whose parms include five variables of various types.
 A component that writes out an input file as a single namelist called `MAIN` would look like this: